wapdat/data-sanitiser/README.md

 ### Current Data Cleaning capabilities

-Refer to the tests to understand exactly what these data items mean and how wide the matcing works.
+Refer to the tests to understand exactly what these data items mean and how wide the matching works.

   * UK postcode
   * US social security number